DyversHands/www.DyversHands.com/_pages/about.md

 Our newest line is [**Auspice**](/games/Auspice/): GM-less story games told one question at a time, debuting with [**The Launch**](/games/Auspice/TheLaunch/).
 It joins [**Tableau**](/Tableau), our modular system for collaborative, cinematic storytelling in any genre.

 We also build shared worlds, inviting writers, artists, and designers to expand a common setting together.
 If you'd like to create with us, write to [Team@DyversHands.com](mailto:Team@DyversHands.com).

+The photographs and artwork in our games and on this site come from open-licensed sources or from creators who gave us permission directly.
+They are all credited on our [Image Credits](/ImageCredits/) page.